 Other restrictions are linked to the type of patients: not all countries allow single women, lesbian couples, unmarried couples and women over a certain age to receive treatment.
 Some people need double donation (donation of both sperm and egg), which is also restricted in some countries.
 Double donation is also called reciprocal IVF, which you can read more about here.

 A country’s legislation is often based on a mix of cultural norms, religion, different principles, traditions, ethics or political goals.
 This means that no countries have the same rules when it comes to fertility treatment.
 Even legal diversity in Europe is enormous.

 Denmark is one of the more liberal countries when it comes to fertility treatment.
 You can use both ID Release and Non-ID Release donors, double-donation is allowed, and all people regarding sexual orientation and civil status can receive treatment.

-In this blog post, you can read an example of fertility tourism where Phoebe and her wife, explain why they went to Denmark to get help to have their son.
+In this blog post, you can read an example of fertility tourism where Phoebe and her wife from UK, explain why they received fertility treatment abroad in Denmark.
 You can also read about egg donor-conceived Katie and how her parents ahd to travel to Switzerland to recieve treatment.